ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 {:important: .important}
 {:preview: .preview}

-# Using a virtual private endpoint
+# Accessing virtual private endpoints in specific regions
 {: #virtual-private-endpoints}

 After you created your VPC and you want to connect to
-{{site.data.keyword.keymanagementserviceshort}} service for your data encryption needs, you can create a virtual private endpoint in your VPC to access Key Protect service within your VPC network.
+{{site.data.keyword.keymanagementserviceshort}} service for your data encryption needs, you can create a virtual private endpoint (VPE) in your VPC to access Key Protect service within your VPC network.
 {: shortdesc}